 Excel Hydraulics’ team of experts, including owner and CEO Bob Chew, held initial phone calls to discuss and diagnose the problem, and deliver a plan to get the cylinder fixed as quickly as possible.
 Following a quick onsite meeting to review the cylinder schematic and complete a visual inspection, Excel’s team determined that the cylinder rod was damaged by an external force which then ended up causing additional damage to the internal components and mechanical seals in the cylinder.

 Excel then worked with the customer to coordinate with its rigging company to remove the hydraulic cylinder so it could be delivered to Excel Hydraulics’ shop for repairs.
 Following delivery of the cylinder, Excel Hydraulics’ team of technicians worked around the clock to disassemble the custom internally-guided Hunger Hydraulics cylinder, inspect the failed parts and repair the damage.
-With help from Excel Hydraulics’ close partner M-line seals, Excel was able to order the mechanical seals needed to fix the cylinder and receive the parts within hours to complete the repair.
+With help from Excel Hydraulics’ seal expert Duff Helmers, Excel was able to redesign, upgrade and manufacture replacements for the OEM seals and wear bands using our DMH 600 seal machine.
 Excel Hydraulics repaired the damaged rod was using dot welding and proprietary processes, and tested it on its custom designed cylinder bench.